ziamarametcalf/Internal-Flexibility-Analysis/README.md

 main=codes
 pdb=files and trimmed ones
 results=results and data
+dssr=manuAL AND USED LINES
+ogrmsd-preliminary pymol codes and results

 ## 🛠️ Tools Used
 - **DSSR / x3DNA** – Backbone torsion extraction